George C. Mcnamee Sells 10,000 Shares of Plug Power Inc. (NASDAQ:PLUG) Stock

-Plug Power (NASDAQ:PLUG) last released its quarterly earnings data on Monday, November 9th.
-The electronics maker reported ($0.11) EPS for the quarter, missing analysts’ consensus estimates of ($0.07) by ($0.04).
-The business had revenue of $107.00 million during the quarter, compared to analyst estimates of $105.76 million.
+Plug Power (NASDAQ:PLUG) last posted its quarterly earnings results on Monday, November 9th.
+The electronics maker reported ($0.11) EPS for the quarter, missing the consensus estimate of ($0.07) by ($0.04).
+The company had revenue of $107.00 million for the quarter, compared to analyst estimates of $105.76 million.
 Plug Power had a negative return on equity of 70.36% and a negative net margin of 33.33%.
 The business’s revenue for the quarter was up 89.4% compared to the same quarter last year.
-During the same period in the prior year, the firm earned ($0.09) EPS.
-On average, research analysts predict that Plug Power Inc. will post -0.27 EPS for the current year.
+During the same quarter in the prior year, the business posted ($0.09) earnings per share.
+On average, analysts predict that Plug Power Inc. will post -0.27 earnings per share for the current year.

-Several brokerages have issued reports on PLUG.
-BidaskClub downgraded shares of Plug Power from a “strong-buy” rating to a “buy” rating in a research report on Wednesday, December 30th.
-Roth Capital increased their price objective on shares of Plug Power from $22.00 to $30.00 and gave the company a “buy” rating in a research report on Monday, November 30th.
-Morgan Stanley increased their price objective on shares of Plug Power from $14.50 to $38.00 and gave the company an “overweight” rating in a research report on Monday, December 21st.
-They noted that the move was a valuation call.
-Zacks Investment Research downgraded shares of Plug Power from a “hold” rating to a “strong sell” rating in a research report on Tuesday, December 1st.
-Finally, Oppenheimer increased their price objective on shares of Plug Power from $13.00 to $23.00 and gave the company an “outperform” rating in a research report on Tuesday, November 10th.
-One equities research analyst has rated the stock with a sell rating, two have issued a hold rating and ten have given a buy rating to the company.
-The company presently has a consensus rating of “Buy” and an average price target of $34.44.
+Several hedge funds and other institutional investors have recently bought and sold shares of PLUG.
+Proffitt & Goodson Inc. purchased a new stake in shares of Plug Power during the third quarter worth $25,000.
+Clear Harbor Asset Management LLC acquired a new position in Plug Power in the 3rd quarter worth about $27,000.
+Fortis Group Advisors LLC purchased a new stake in shares of Plug Power during the 3rd quarter worth about $32,000.
+Chiron Capital Management LLC acquired a new stake in shares of Plug Power during the 3rd quarter valued at about $34,000.
+Finally, Captrust Financial Advisors acquired a new stake in shares of Plug Power during the 2nd quarter valued at about $38,000.
+44.56% of the stock is currently owned by institutional investors and hedge funds.

-A number of institutional investors have recently added to or reduced their stakes in PLUG.
-Proffitt & Goodson Inc. acquired a new position in Plug Power in the third quarter worth $25,000.
-Clear Harbor Asset Management LLC acquired a new position in Plug Power in the third quarter worth $27,000.
-Fortis Group Advisors LLC acquired a new position in Plug Power in the third quarter worth $32,000.
-Chiron Capital Management LLC acquired a new position in Plug Power in the third quarter worth $34,000.
-Finally, Captrust Financial Advisors acquired a new position in Plug Power in the second quarter worth $38,000.
-44.56% of the stock is owned by hedge funds and other institutional investors.
+A number of analysts have commented on PLUG shares.
+Oppenheimer boosted their price target on shares of Plug Power from $13.00 to $23.00 and gave the stock an “outperform” rating in a research report on Tuesday, November 10th.
+HC Wainwright upped their target price on Plug Power from $14.00 to $30.00 and gave the stock a “buy” rating in a research report on Tuesday, November 10th.
+ValuEngine cut Plug Power from a “buy” rating to a “hold” rating in a research report on Tuesday, December 1st.
+Craig Hallum upped their price objective on Plug Power from $14.00 to $26.00 and gave the company a “buy” rating in a report on Tuesday, November 10th.
+Finally, Barclays raised their target price on Plug Power from $12.00 to $13.00 and gave the company an “equal weight” rating in a research note on Friday, September 25th.
+One research analyst has rated the stock with a sell rating, two have issued a hold rating and ten have given a buy rating to the company’s stock.
+Plug Power has a consensus rating of “Buy” and an average price target of $34.44.

 Plug Power Inc provides hydrogen fuel cell turnkey solutions for the electric mobility and stationary power markets in North America and Europe.
 It focuses on proton exchange membrane (PEM) fuel cell and fuel processing technologies, fuel cell/battery hybrid technologies, and related hydrogen storage and dispensing infrastructure.